 Selective Serotonin Memories.

-It simply does not make sense – from any kind of biologically rational viewpoint – for rising levels of substances, known to be directly involved in the development and worsening of all kinds of conditions of degeneration and disease, to be given a label such as that which has been popularly attached to serotonin.
+It simply does not make sense – from any kind of biologically rational viewpoint – for rising levels of substances known to be directly involved in the development and worsening of all kinds of degeneration and disease, to be given a label such as that which has been popularly attached to serotonin.

 Sadly, the deeply entrenched and long held belief that doctors – when making recommendations and prescribing medications – are not simply repeating information fed to them, but rather, have a well rounded understanding of the physiology of disease – and how it relates to things such as nutrition and pharmacology – continues to be powerfully supported by existing cultural structures.

 On what basis do you think most doctors make the decision to prescribe an SSRI – or other similarly acting antidepressants – for you or anyone you know?